-5-6 day training course for those wishing to practice as in-house mediators.
-This course is fully accredited by the Open College Network (OCN) and is delivered by the UK's top resolution experts.
-The OCN undertake rigorous external verification of the course to ensure it is delivered to the highest of standards.
-OCN London is a national qualification awarding organisation regulated by Ofqual and the Quality Assurance Agency for Higher Education (QAA).
+6 day training course for those wishing to practice as in-house mediators.

+This course is fully accredited by the International Mediation Institute (IMI) and is delivered by the UK's top resolution experts.

+The IMI undertake rigorous external verification of the course to ensure it is delivered to the highest of standards.
+IMI is a national qualification awarding organisation regulated by Ofqual and the Quality Assurance Agency for Higher Education (QAA).

-Once a delegate has completed the course and passed the OCN accreditation, we will award them the TCM Accredited Mediator status.
+Once a delegate has completed the course and passed the assessment through TCM, they will be awarded with the TCM Accredited Mediator status.
 This means that they can describe themselves as a TCM Accredited Mediator on their online profiles, such as LinkedIn, and in their marketing.